Back to all posts

 The finish is what gives your folder its final look and feel.
 A gloss finish creates a shiny, reflective surface that makes colors pop and is great for designs with vibrant photos.
 You can pick the Gloss stock if you want a shiny look and extra protection, since it often comes with a special UV coating.
 Just keep in mind you can’t write on the UV-coated parts, which is something to consider if you plan on personalizing folders by hand.
 On the other hand, a matte finish offers a smooth, non-reflective surface for a more subtle and sophisticated look.
 It doesn’t show fingerprints as easily and provides a high-end feel.
 Both options can improve your marketing materials, so the right choice depends on your brand’s aesthetic.

-Add Pockets and Business Card Slits
+Add Functional Pockets and Card Slits

 Functionality is just as important as appearance.
 Pockets are a must-have for keeping your documents organized and secure.
 You can typically choose between one or two pockets, depending on how much information you need to include.
 Adding a business card slit is another small detail that makes a big difference.
 It gives you a dedicated spot for your contact information, ensuring it’s easy for clients to find and keep.
 When designing your folder, make sure that pockets and slots accommodate all your documents comfortably.
 Business cards should fit securely without falling out.
 These practical features show that you’ve thought through the entire client experience.

-Consider Premium Touches like Foil Stamping and Embossing
+Go Premium: Foil Stamping and Embossing

 If you really want your presentation folder to stand out, consider adding a premium finishing touch.
 Techniques like foil stamping, embossing, and debossing can add a layer of texture and luxury that gets noticed immediately.
 Foil stamping applies a thin layer of metallic foil to your design, creating an eye-catching shimmer.
 Embossing raises a part of your design, while debossing presses it in, adding a three-dimensional quality you can feel.
 These custom presentation folder printing options can even be combined to produce unique designs.
 While these features may add to the cost, they make your folders memorable and are perfect for high-stakes meetings, proposals, or special events.